Categories

 Salmon River Chinook Salmon

 On one particular outing, September 28th, 2013, my buddy and I were fishing up river in the upper fly fishing only section of the Salmon River.
-It was in the afternoon after a morning of no hook-ups and it was a perfect fall day on the river.
+It was in the afternoon, after a morning of no hook-ups and it was a perfect fall day on the river.
 I had decided to fish a bright fly that I had tied the night before.
 We found a nice section of water and there were no other anglers around.
-We could see fish moving up through the fast water.
-I was fishing a 12 and 1/2 foot 8 weight spey rod with a weight forward 9 weight spey line and a 3.9 inch per second sinking leader with 3 foot 12 pound tippet.
+Afternoon on Sundays have become a good time for locals to fly fish as many anglers are heading home after the weekend.
+In this particular area, we could see fish moving up through the fast water, which is a perfect behavior to target salmon with a fly rod.
+I was fishing a 12 1/2 foot 8 weight spey-rod with a weight forward 9 weight spey line and a 3.9 inch per second sinking leader with 3 foot 12 pound tippet.
 I positioned myself well upstream of what looked like the main area fish were moving through.
 It was at the fast water tail-out of the pool and seemed to be about 2-3 feet deep.
 The area I was targeting was about halfway across the river.
-The river bent to the left so by standing far enough above I could get a nice slow swing and even get the fly to dangle straight downstream into the seam the fish were moving through.
+The river bent to the left below where I was standing.
+I stood far enough above the bend and the fish activity so I could get a nice slow swing and even get the fly to stop and dangle straight downstream into the seam the fish were moving through.

 IMG_2789